 Michael Chan was born in Hong Kong, and emigrated to England in 1978.
-He received his Ph.D. in 1995 from Durham University under the tutelage of Prof. Vernon C. Gibson FRS (Imperial) in the field of catalyst design and polymerization technology.
-His studies continued as a post-doctoral fellow with Prof. Chi-Ming Che in the area of light-emitting materials at the University of Hong Kong, where he was appointed Research Assistant Professor in 1998.
+He received his Ph.D. in 1995 from Durham University in the area of catalyst design and polymerization technology.
+His studies continued as a post-doctoral fellow in light-emitting materials at the University of Hong Kong, where he was appointed Research Assistant Professor in 1998.
 He joined City University of Hong Kong as an Assistant Professor in 2004, and was promoted to Associate Professor (B) in 2009, Associate Professor (A) in 2013, and Professor in 2018.

-He received the "2007 Mitsui Chemicals Catalysis Science Award of Encouragement", which was presented at the 3rd Mitsui Chemicals International Symposium on Catalysis Science (MICS2007) on 14-15 March 2007.
-He was a Keynote Speaker at 16th International Symposium on Relations between Homogeneous and Heterogeneous Catalysis (ISHHC-16), Sapporo, Japan in August 2013, and a Keynote Speaker at 19th International Symposium on Fluorine Chemistry (19thISFC-ISoFT'09), Jackson Hole, Wyoming, USA in August 2009.
-He was a Symposium Co-organizer for "Polyolefins Chemistry and Beyond - From Bench To Commercial Scale" (Symposium #211) at Pacifichem 2010, Honolulu, Hawaii, in December 2010.
+His invited talks include a Plenary Lecture at 22nd International Symposium on Homogeneous Catalysis (XXII-ISHC) in Lisbon, Portugal in July 2022, and a Keynote Lecture at 16th International Symposium on Relations between Homogeneous and Heterogeneous Catalysis (ISHHC-16) in Sapporo, Japan in August 2013.
+He has held visiting appointments at Osaka University, University of Münster and University of British Columbia, and was a Symposium Co-organizer for "Polyolefins Chemistry and Beyond - From Bench To Commercial Scale" (Symposium #211) at Pacifichem 2010 in Honolulu, Hawaii in December 2010.

 His papers on C-H···F-C interactions in post-metallocene catalysts have been selected as Cover Pictures in Chemistry - A European Journal, and an overview was published in Accounts of Chemical Research in 2015.
-He has actively and extensively engaged in collaborative research on poyolefin catalysts with industrial partners since 2000.
+He has actively and extensively engaged in collaborative research on olefin polymerization catalysts with industrial partners, and has obtained 8 international patents.